prise6/aVirtualTwins/README.md

 This is the *dev version 0.0.0.2* and often updated.

-Most of the package use Reference Class programing (in R)
+Most of the package use Reference Class programing (in R).
+Feel free to create your own classes.

 I got a *WARNING* when Checking package for "cheking PDF version of manual" because of my version of LaTeX.
 Need to fix it.